-- Request Summary Digest - If you'd like a new Digest before the scheduled 4:00 PM delivery, click this link from any previous digest and you'll receive full listing of all messages currently in your Quarantine
+- Request Summary Digest - Click this link from your digest if you'd like a new digest before the scheduled 4:00 PM delivery.
+You'll receive full listing of all messages currently in your quarantine

-- Manage My Account - This link will sign you in to your Proofpoint Web Console, where you can access your Quarantine, manage your settings, or update your safe and blocked senders lists.
+- Manage My Account - Click this link to sign you in to your Proofpoint Web Console, where you can access your quarantine, manage your settings, or update your safe and blocked senders lists.